Sunny Boy (rapper)

 Pendukeni Andreas Sunday Shipushu (born 13 March 1983), known as Sunny Boy, is a Namibian rapper from Ongwediva.
 He performs a brand of music known as hikwa, which he engineered by fusing hip hop and Kwaito.
 He rose to fame after collaborating with Gazza on his song "Koko" in 2004.
 He increased his buzz with his hit single "Balance" in 2005 when he signed with Mshasho Productions.

 He is known for his socially conscious lyrics, story telling abilities and a complex flow.
 He has to date released seven albums from which he gained critical acclaim as a lyricist.
 Sunny runs his own record label Yaziza Entertainment.
 He is the former Ambassador of the Namibia Red Cross Society's for the youth.

 Early life

-Sunny Boy was born, Pendukeni Andreas Sunday Shipushu, in Oshakati, a town in northern Namibia, and grew up in its neighbour Ongwediva.
-Since he was a small boy, he has always wanted to make music that touches people's hearts.
+Sunny Boy was born, Pendukeni Andreas Sunday Shipushu, in Oshakati, a town in northern Namibia, and grew up in its neighbouring Ongwediva.
+Since he was a small boy, he always wanted to make music that touched people's hearts.
 He used to sing and dance at school concerts.
-While at primary school, he and three other friends formed a dancing group called The Converse Boys, and with their Kwaito inspired moves, they entertained fellow students at social events.
+While in primary school, he and three other friends formed a dancing group called The Converse Boys, and with their Kwaito inspired moves, they entertained fellow students at social events.
 Even then, they dreamed of one day making it big in the music industry.
 However that dream was cut short by the untimely death of one of their group members.